waylad/moonwar/src/generator/README.md

 # Spaceships Generator

-The EndOfSpace spaceship image and metadata generator from multiple parts, and IPFS uploader.
+The MoonWar spaceship image and metadata generator from multiple parts, and IPFS uploader.

 ## Usage